pagkly/Zed/Investopedia3/Understanding Time Value.md

 As a general rule, the more time that remains until expiration, the greater the time value of the option.
 The rationale is simple: Investors are willing to pay a higher premium for more time since the contract will have longer to profit from a favorable move in the underlying asset.

 Conversely, the less time that remains on an option, the less of a premium investors are willing to pay, because the probability of the option having the chance to be profitable is shrinking.
-For this reason, it's safer to [sell or hold an option](https://www.investopedia.com/articles/optioninvestor/09/when-exercise-options.asp) that still has time value left, rather than exercising it; otherwise, that remaining time value would be lost.
+For this reason, it's safer to [[sell or hold an option]](https://www.investopedia.com/articles/optioninvestor/09/when-exercise-options.asp) that still has time value left, rather than exercising it; otherwise, that remaining time value would be lost.

-Theoretically, adding time to an option or increasing the IV have the same fundamental effect: increasing the probability that an option will finish [in the money](https://www.investopedia.com/terms/i/inthemoney.asp) (ITM).
+Theoretically, adding time to an option or increasing the IV have the same fundamental effect: increasing the probability that an option will finish [[in the money]](https://www.investopedia.com/terms/i/inthemoney.asp) (ITM).

 In general, an option loses one-third of its time value during the first half of its life, and the remaining two-thirds of its time value during the second half.
-Time value decreases over time at an accelerating pace, a phenomenon known as [time decay or time-value decay](https://www.investopedia.com/terms/t/timedecay.asp).
-An option price's sensitivity to time decay is known as its [theta](https://www.investopedia.com/terms/t/theta.asp).
+Time value decreases over time at an accelerating pace, a phenomenon known as [[time decay or time-value decay]](https://www.investopedia.com/terms/t/timedecay.asp).
+An option price's sensitivity to time decay is known as its [[theta]](https://www.investopedia.com/terms/t/theta.asp).